Nirovitsky/baltek-jobs-new/replit.md

 ## Recent Changes

 - **September 3, 2025**: Successfully imported GitHub project to Replit environment.
-Installed all dependencies, configured Vite dev server with proper host settings (0.0.0.0:5000, allowedHosts: true) for Replit proxy compatibility.
-Set up deployment configuration for autoscale with npm build/start scripts.
+Installed all dependencies, resolved TypeScript compilation issues by adding missing useTranslation import to profile-modal.tsx.
+Configured Vite dev server with proper host settings (0.0.0.0:5000, allowedHosts: true) for Replit proxy compatibility.
+Set up deployment configuration for autoscale deployment with npm build/start scripts.
 Application is running successfully with frontend and backend integrated via ViteExpress on port 5000.
+All workflows are operational and the platform is ready for development and deployment.

 ## External Dependencies